conv_v003¶

 ... in3.sequences.sim.series = 4.0, nan, nan

-Next, we prepare the additional parameters of conv_v003
+Next, we prepare the additional parameters of conv_v003.
+Most importantly, we

 define the values of the independent variable for all input and output nodes: